adityasahani392217/G_Construction_Website/README.md

 ## 🏗️ Overview

-G Construction is a Mumbai-based RCC structural contracting company specializing in high-rise residential and commercial developments.
-With a strong foundation built over years of experience, the company delivers projects focused on **quality, safety, and timely execution**.
+This is a **live website developed for a client**, G Construction, a Mumbai-based RCC structural contracting company specializing in high-rise residential and commercial developments.

+The project focuses on delivering a **modern, responsive, and performance-optimized web presence** aligned with the company’s expertise in quality construction, safety, and timely execution.

+---

+## 👨‍💻 My Role

+* Designed and developed the complete website
+* Structured content for clarity and business impact
+* Implemented responsive UI for all devices
+* Optimized performance and layout for production use

 ---